 2. Did “Peter the Immigrant” have a son named Peter Hairston, Jr.?

-I have not found any original documents relating to Peter Hairston, Jr..
+I have not found any original documents relating to Peter Hairston, Jr., a brother to Andrew, Samuel and Robert who were born in Ireland or Scotland.
 There is no brother Peter Jr. mentioned in the wills of Andrew, Samuel or Robert.
 There are no known wills for "Peter the Immigrant" or a son named Peter Jr. in Virginia or South Carolina.
-There are no known records of a Peter Jr. in the Goochland or Albemarle County Militias during the French and Indian Wars.
+There are no known records of a Peter Jr. in the Goochland or Albemarle County Militias during the French and Indian Wars and he would have been required to sign up.
 Goochland County court records mention Andrew Hairston, Samuel Hairston, Robert Hairston and Peter Hairston, but no Peter Jr. The Albemarle County court records and jury lists from 1744 to 1748 mention Robert, Samuel and Andrew, but no Peter or Peter Jr.

 The Peter Hairston that purchased the 250 acres in North Garden in 1743 and then sold it in 1762 was "Peter the Immigrant" and his wife Agnes.
-This is confirmed in a 1940 letter that records the bible notes on the naming of the children of Jane Hairston Rentfro, the daughter of Robert Hairston (Peter the Immigrant's son).
+Agnes is mentioned by name in the sale records.
+Her name, Agnes, is also confirmed in a 1940 letter that records the bible notes on the naming of the children of Jane Hairston Rentfro, the daughter of Robert Hairston (Peter the Immigrant's son).
 Jane wrote that she named her 5th child "Agnes", for her grandmother Hairston.
+There is some discussion on whether this 1940 letter is correct and it needs to be verified.

 The idea that a Peter Jr. was the father of the South Carolina Hairston's was proposed by Carl Greenway in a 1966 letter.
 Even in this letter, Carl Greenway states that his addition of a son named "Peter Jr." is based on "circumstantial evidence".
-A Peter Jr. is also mentioned by Elizabeth Seawell Hairston in her book "The Hairstons and the Penns" in 1940, however her Peter was actually Andrew's son Peter who died unmarried and left a will c1780.
+A Peter Jr. is also mentioned by Elizabeth Seawell Hairston in her book "The Hairstons and the Penns" in 1940, however this Peter was actually Andrew's son Peter who died unmarried and left a will about 1780.

 3. Who is the father of the South Carolina Hairstons?